mathewbushuru/authentication-kit/README.md

 - [x] Sign up and log in flow using email and password.
 - [x] Hash password functionality using Bcrypt algorithm.
 - [x] JSON Web tokens - protected backend routes, verify expired/non-expired JWTs middleware, generate and replace any existing JWTs on successful login ,store in client's local storage.
-- [ ] Comprehensive tests for the backend using Jest.
+- [ ] Comprehensive tests for the backend using Jest and supertest.
 - [ ] Allow user to sign in by entering either their email or username in the same input.